ViTAE-Transformer/ViTAE-Transformer-Scene-Text-Detection/README.md

 **Data**

 - We use coco format training datasets.
 Some offline augmented ArT training datasets are used. `lsvt-test` is only used to train SSL model.
+Files named `train_lossweight.json` are the provided pseudo-label for SSL training.
 You can download correspoding datasets in config file from here and put them in [data/](./data):

     |Dataset|<p>Link<br>(Google Drive)</p>|<p>Link<br>(Baidu Wangpan百度网盘)</p>|
     |:------:|:------:|:------:|